CHARMED NIEHS P30 Pilot Project Program Request for Applications (RFA) 2024

 Since these Awards are intended to support new community-engaged projects, no preliminary data are required.

-APPLICATION FORMAT: Applications should be in a font no smaller than 11 points, with margins of at least 0.5 inches on all sides Complete applications will consist of the following six elements (COMBINE ALL MATERIALS INTO A PDF FOR SUBMISSION-labelled with the PI’s name):
+APPLICATION FORMAT: Applications should be in a font no smaller than 11 points, with margins of at least 0.5 inches on all sides Complete applications will consist of the following six elements (COMBINE ALL MATERIALS INTO ONE PDF FOR SUBMISSION-labelled with the PI’s name):

 1. Project Plan: